buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: 1 minute

 Drawing on the deepest fears of a group of creatures, you create illusory creatures in their minds, visible only to them.
 Each creature in a 9-meter-radius sphere centered on a point of your choice within range must make a Will Saving Throw.
 If it fails the Saving Throw, the creature becomes frightened for the duration.
-The illusion feeds on the creature's deepest fears, manifesting its worst nightmares as an implacable threat.
-At the end of each of the frightened creature's turns, it must succeed on a Will Saving Throw or take 4d10 force damage.
+The illusion feeds on the creature' \*\*s deepest fears, manifesting its worst nightmares as an implacable threat.
+At the end of each of the frightened creature' \*\*s turns, it must succeed on a Will Saving Throw or take 4d10 force damage.
 If it succeeds on the Saving Throw, the spell ends for that creature.

 **For two Magic Critical Successes** obtained in the Magic Check, the damage increases by 4d10.